TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

 Considering, square root and cube root are well behaved, implement Newton–Raphson method.
 ]

+// Suggest that we add a section about types and correctness of code.

 // cite
 // Curry Howerd by Example - CJ Quines
 // Programming in Haskell - Grahm Hutton